syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/pivot-table/EJ2_ASP.MVC/olap.md

 #### Limitations for virtual scrolling

-* The [`ColumnWidth`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.PivotView.PivotViewGridSettings.html#Syncfusion_EJ2_PivotView_PivotViewGridSettings_ColumnWidth) property in [`GridSettings`](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.PivotView.PivotViewGridSettings.html) should be in pixels.
-The percentage value is not accepted.
+* In virtual scrolling, the [`ColumnWidth`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.PivotView.PivotViewGridSettings.html#Syncfusion_EJ2_PivotView_PivotViewGridSettings_ColumnWidth) property in [`GridSettings`](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.PivotView.PivotViewGridSettings.html) should be in pixel and percentage values are not accepted.
-* Resizing columns and setting the width of individual columns will affect scrolling and is therefore not recommended.
+* Resizing columns, setting width to individual columns which affects the calculation used to pick the correct page on scrolling.
 * When using OLAP data, subtotals and grandtotals are only displayed when measures are bound at the last position in the [`rows`](https://ej2.syncfusion.com/javascript/documentation/api/pivotview/dataSourceSettings/#rows) or [`columns`](https://ej2.syncfusion.com/javascript/documentation/api/pivotview/dataSourceSettings/#columns) axis.
 Otherwise, the data from the pivot table will be shown without summary totals.
 * When the pivot table's width and height are large, the loading data count in the current, previous, and next view ports (pages) will also increase, affecting performance.